NikosMakris713/css-reset-and-color-theme/README.md

 ## Project structure

+- [main.min.css](/css/main.min.css): This is the file that includes all the style rules

 ## How to use it

 ### If you decide that you want to use my stylesheets without any modifications